 This new story seemed even more contrived than the first, so police began looking into the couple’s background.

-Later the family moved to Rye, New York, where Dan continued to serve on the police force as a detective sergeant.
+Later the family would move to Rye, New York, where Dan continued to serve on the police force as a detective sergeant.

 They eventually moved to Bingham Township, Michigan, where Dan was enjoying his retirement.
-Friends and family said he had been making plans for his daughter’s upcoming birthday and was planning on buying a fishing boat.
+Friends and family insisted Dan would never kill himself, and in fact had been making plans for his daughter’s upcoming birthday, and that he was planning on buying a fishing boat.

 Cynthia listed her occupation as “freelance writer,” though not a successful one — no one has been able to find anything she’s published.
 She was also working on a murder mystery novel and had purchased several books on forensics specifically for writers.
 The night before Dan’s death, she had even bragged to friends at a party that she was writing the “perfect murder,” and that she could murder someone and the police would be too stupid to catch her.

 The couple’s two children — daughter Erin and son Patrick — told police their parents’ marriage had been rocky for some time.
-They said Cynthia often insulted and berated Dan for his impotence, even in front of them.
+They said Cynthia often insulted and berated Dan for his impotence, even in front of the children.

 Then investigators began looking into the couple’s finances.
 Things did not look good — more money was going out than was coming in.
 Cynthia, specifically, had been spending large amounts of money on big-ticket items like computers and new furniture.